 My first visit to the Balkans was in the spring of 2000; I went to Sarajevo with some museum colleagues.
 As we went from the airport into the city, the unimaginable became a reality.
 The burned out shells of apartment buildings stand with gaping black windows, like giant monsters.
 Every other building we passed had bullet holes in the facades.
 In spite of this, the hillsides around the town were a lush green.
-In the distance were beautiful mountain slopes with snow-capped peaks, which were mined and, for forseeable future, not accessible.
+In the distance were beautiful mountain slopes with snow-capped peaks, which were mined and, for foreseeable future, not accessible.
 We were told to keep off grassy areas and just walk on stone pavements in the city; I understood why when during the night I heard explosions very close to the hotel.
 The reception staff said that many dogs and cats were hit by un-exploded mines.

 Resurrecting the National Museum, Bosnia

 Our mission was to meet colleagues at the National Museum, Zemaljski Muzej, and discuss the future of the Museum, how we could best help our Bosnian colleagues.
 Cultural Heritage without Borders was already in place at that time and participating in the restoration of the buildings.
-We sat in a room with no heat, with our outdoor clothes on, and listened to the Director Mrs. Buturovic, who told the long story of the museum’s more than a hundred years of existence, and how it had survived three wars.
+We sat in a room with no heat, with our outdoor clothes on, and listened to the Director Mrs. Buturovic, who told the long story of the museum's more than a hundred years of existence, and how it had survived three Balkan wars.
 The former Director was shot and killed while on the roof, as he tried to look over damage to the buildings, which was substantial.
 The botanical garden was completely destroyed.
 The collections had been brought somewhere for safe storage.
-Later during our visit, we heard the heartbreaking story from the librarian Andrea, who during the war carried nearly 200,000 volumes on her back down into the basement, only to bring them up again when the war was over.
+Later during our visit, we heard the heartbreaking story from the librarian Andrea, who during the Balkan Wars carried nearly 200,000 volumes on her back down into the basement, only to bring them up again when the war was over.